Lucile-S/Exploration_info_pdf/README.md

 # Project
 The aim of this project is to extract informations from PDF format scientific publications related to **AAV virus (adeno-associated virus)**.

-Those informations are then incluted into a csv file and converted to json format in order to be transferred to a Neo4j database.
+Those informations are then incluted into a csv file and converted to json format in order to be transferred to a **neo4j database**.

 <p align="center">
   <img src="Img/context.JPG" width="650" title="Context">